 Farberware Color Measuring Spoons, Mixed Colors, Set of 5

 Fun colors and easy-to-read markings make this budget set a pleasure to use in the kitchen.
 The colors are great when young kids are helping in the kitchen since you can tell them to use the blue spoon or the red one instead of measurements.
 They're also durable for being made of plastic and extra lightweight, which our tester appreciated when letting her toddler help prep a loaf of banana bread.

 They're very affordable, so you can keep two sets on hand for times when your little kitchen helpers want their own to use.
 The set includes a 1/4 teaspoon, 1/2 teaspoon, 1 teaspoon, 1/2 tablespoon, and 1 tablespoon, and it comes on a detachable ring to keep the spoons neatly together, though they do nest, as well.
 They're also dishwasher safe.

-Our expert measured salt, sugar, and cooking oil with this set.
-The underside of the handles is slightly contoured, which she found comfortable to grip.
-However, her partner's larger hands found the handles somewhat uncomfortable to grip.
-The spoons are wide and shallow, which is sufficient for dry ingredients, but liquids easily sloshed over the sides if she wasn't careful during transport.
-The bowl of each spoon has a bit of a rim, which made it tougher to accurately level dry ingredients compared to other sets.
-In the end, she thought she was scraping away too much of one ingredient when leveling, as she was unsure whether the ingredient should be level with the spoon's rim or just beneath the rim.
+We measured salt, sugar, and cooking oil with this set.
+The underside of the handles is slightly contoured, which we find comfortable to grip, but this may not be the case with larger hands.
+The spoons are wide and shallow, which is sufficient for dry ingredients, but liquids easily sloshed over the sides when we weren't careful.
+The bowl of each spoon has a bit of a rim, which makes it tougher to accurately level dry ingredients compared to other sets.

 Material: Plastic | Number of Spoons: Five | Additional Features: Detachable ring